ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0227 > Added Product.cs in Models.

 0236 > Added code to build the blueprint of this class and making sure it's "public" and that any errors are resolved.

+0242 > Added reference to the new Products to ApplicationDbContext.cs file.